 Bitbar Testing is built for pure test automation, continuous testing and scalable testing.
 However, sometimes for the sake of exploratory testing, the manual test session is required.
 The remote manual access to devices on our data centers complements this offering and occasionally developers want to make sure their apps work just like they’ve planned.

 Ideal Characteristics of Mobile Test Automation

 Test Automation offers the possibility to test mobile apps and websites instantly and effectively using test automation frameworks.
-Our infrastructure is built to support an unlimited number of simultaneous test runs, meaning that you can select any number of devices for your test run.
+Our mobile app testing infrastructure is built to support an unlimited number of simultaneous test runs, meaning that you can select any number of devices for ultimate parallelism and concurrency.

 The true benefit of test automation comes from these simultaneous test runs, automated access, coverage, and runs on devices, repeatability nature of tests, and identical and accurate tests – that could probably never get to accurate with manual testing.

 - Open Standards – Test automation should rely only on open standards that are widely used in the industry.
 Open standards mean there are no vendor lock-ins, the source code is always open and available, and developers can incrementally develop new tests and focus on compelling features with their apps.

 - Automation without Complexity – Automated testing can increase the depth and scope of tests and significantly improve software quality.
 Lengthy and thorough tests — often not doable with manual testing — can be run automatically.
 Automated tests can easily execute thousands of complex test cases during every test run, providing coverage that is simply not possible with manual testing.